sofa-framework/doc/using-sofa/use-sofa-in-matlab.md

 This was done for Ubuntu.

-Launch Matlab preloading libraries that Sofa uses
+Launch Matlab preloading libraries that SOFA uses
 -------------------------------------------------
 In command line, write: